Scouts BSA Troop Recruiting

 Scouts BSA Troops Should Recruit Too

-See these Troop Recruiting Ideas (“Year-Round Guide to Scout Recruiting”), with ideas about how to Graduate Webelos Scouts Into a Troop, conducting a Troop Open House and encouraging Youth to Youth Recruiting.
+See these Troop Recruiting Ideas (“Year-Round Guide to Scout Recruiting”), with ideas about how to Graduate Webelos Scouts Into a Troop, conducting a Troop Open House, and encouraging Youth to Youth Recruiting.
+Another resource from a longtime volunteer is this outline for a school presentation focused on Camping.
 Share pictures and videos of what your Scouts do – see our Media and Marketing page for ideas (while the content is more focused on Packs, the tools apply to Scouts BSA Troops too).
+Or see the Troop flyer examples attached below, that you can copy and edit with your pictures of your Scouts at your events – update them, keep them on hand with parents and leaders because you never know when you’ll run into somebody who wants to know what your Scouts BSA Troop does.

 Key Concept for Scouts BSA Troops